Fangtastic7/intentional-outages/README.md

 **P-value**: 0.99

 **Conclusion**: It seems like the difference in accuracy across the two groups is not significant.
 Most values fall below the observed difference in accuracy.
-Thus, our model does achieve accuracy parity.
+Thus, our model does achieve accuracy parity, showing that our model is fair and the difference in accuracy is due to random chance.